jasonshamilton/MSBuild17/ContainerDependencies.md

 3. ASF + Docker Containerization Playbook

 ## Managing Client Dependencies
-This section summarizes a summary playbook for using Nuget as a mechanism for dependency resolution
+This section summarizes a playbook for using Nuget as a mechanism for dependency resolution

 ### Analyze, Identify, and Document
 Note: There are many tools which can enables this.
 One example is NDepend.